 “The video follows the protagonist who is trying to find solace and anonymity in an increasingly corrupt world filled with paranoia and misinformation.
 We see him being questioned about his real intent, apprehended by a fictitious yet familiar looking border security, then interrogated about the life he left behind.

 Shot in Berlin, the video switches into dream sequences filled with chases, captures, and escapes.
 There’s a mosh pit of half-naked dancers, an accordionist in a church square, and the climax being a wild pursuit through the surrealistic ruins of a decommissioned CIA listening station.”

 Oxford indie/math rock band Foals have announced a new 2-part album called Everything Not Saved Will Be Lost.
-Part 1 is available for pre-order now.
+Part 1 is available for now here.

 Part 1 will be released on March 8th.
 Part 2 will be released Autumn 2019.

 The announcement states:

 We couldn’t be more excited for you to hear all the work we’ve poured ourselves into over the past 18 months.
 The albums which will be coming out are two halves of the same locket.
 They can be listened to and appreciated individually, but fundamentally, they are companion pieces.

 Musically, we pushed ourselves to the furthest limit.
 Lyrically, the songs resonate with what’s going on in the world at the moment.
 These songs are white flags, or mirrors, or attempts to work through the confusing times we live in… each in a different way.